sergiocpxfontes/upgrad_bikesharing/README.md

-# Project Name
+# Linear Regression Assignment - upGrad
-> Outline a brief description of your project.
+> Build a model for predection of bike rental daily count base on the environmental and seasonal settings

 ## Table of Contents